 The Fellowship is a community of peers, from diverse backgrounds and vocations, who are committed to one another's spiritual growth and calling to serve the "common good of the city."

-Gotham requires a large commitment of time, including a significant amount of reading similar to a graduate school class.
+Gotham is a serious undertaking, and those accepted will be required to make a large commitment of time, including a significant amount of reading similar to a graduate school class.
 Across the span of two semesters you will complete reading and engage in rich, weekly processing discussions.
-Three retreats and six Saturday sessions offer content designed to enhance community, provide personal spiritual formation opportunities, examples of faith and work integration, as well as experiences and discussions around justice, art, innovation, and more.
+Three retreats and six Saturday sessions with outside speakers offer content designed to enhance and grow community, provide personal spiritual formation opportunities, examples of faith and work integration, as well as experiences and discussions around justice, art, innovation, and more.

 Benefits to the Fellows